ethan-pronev/ESS-CS-Club/README.md

 Repository for many of my solutions to DMOJ problems.
 Also contains powerpoint lessons used for teaching concepts in competitive programming.
 Includes problems from:
-  CCC/CCO
+  CCC/CCO,
-  DMOPC
+  DMOPG,
-  ECOO
+  ECOO,
-  DMPG
+  DMPG,
   and others

-For my own reference as well as students in the Erindale CS Club.
+For my own reference, students in the Erindale CS club, or anyone else interested in competitive programming.